quytc/Linearizability/README.md

 end

 In this method, variable declaration is modeld by the top four statements.
-The stack initialization is modeled by the statement at line 5.
-The statement at line 8 models a malloc statement in C syntax whereas statements at lines 9,10,11,12 model assign statement, pointer assignment statement, CAS statements respectivelly.
-Thread initialization is modeled by statements in line 7 while return statement is modeled by statement at line 13.
+Stack initialisation is modeled by the statement at line 5.
+The statement at line 8 models a malloc statement(x = new Node) whereas the statements at lines 9,10,11,12 model assign statement(t = s), pointer assignment statement(x.next = t) and CAS statements respectively.
+Thread initialisation is modeled by the statement in line 7 while return statement is modeled by the statement at line 13.
 Finally the controller rule is modeld by statement (new R.validate_push 8 7 x)